-Figure 4 - Map of Local Green Spaces
+Figure 3 - Map of Local Green Spaces

 4.37 Policy EM10 provide protection for, respectively, open spaces, including allotments, amenity green space and sports and recreation facilities, and other community uses.
-Local Green Spaces are shown in table 1 above, the Map of Local Green Spaces (figure 4) and on the Proposals Map (figure 6).
+Local Green Spaces are shown in the table above, the Map of Local Green Spaces (figure 3) and on the Policies Map (figure 5).
 This Policy is based on an overwhelming desire from the community that any development should preserve and protect open/green spaces in East Meon.